Responsive Website

 REFLECT & GROWTH

-The goal of this project was to assist Mark in influencing users to spend more time and interact more with his website.
-The problem was their website lacked organization to the corresponding pages, had uninteresting visuals, and lacked special features to make the website more appealing.
-We improved the website by making it easier to navigate, updating the look with attractive, high-quality pictures, and adding special features.
-These changes have made Festival Travelers more interesting and engaging, which has led to 30% user interest in visiting Festival Travelers site.
+The purpose of this project was to assist Mark in influencing users to spend more time and interact more with his website.
+The problem that needed to be solved was the website lacked organization to the corresponding pages, had uninteresting visuals, and lacked special features to make the website more appealing.
+I improved the website by making it easier to navigate, updating the look with attractive, high-quality pictures, and adding special features.

 During my research, I conducted a questionnaire-based interview with twelve customers.
 An empathy map was also incorporated into the research to help me understand the perspective with people that use Festival Travelers.
 Additionally, word cloud was used to visualize the common theme that participants expressed as an overview to develop a new concept for a new design.
 After I conducted my research, I notice the pattern that many participants expressed how dull, unorganized, and unappealing the website appeared to them.
 They expressed wanting to feel excitement when knowing that a particular event will be coming soon.
 So, it was important to create an ambiance that represented excitement, fun, adventure, and curiosity.

 This process taught me that theme has to match emotions which should be conveyed to customers.
-It’s also important to find a strategic plan to improvise during deadlines that has been established to develop a new visual presentation.
+It’s also important to find a strategic plan like improvising during deadlines that has been established to develop a new visual presentation.
 Mark T. Green had events that would interest those who wanted to go to a particular concert or festival, but his website was dull and simplistic with topics not aligned with their directive pages.
+Once participants confirm their experiences using the website, changes were made with better organization, better visuals, and more engagement.
+After using the customer analyses software to monitor the overall results, it was concluded the new design's effectiveness, elevating the brand's quality, resulting in a 30% increase of customers’ interest and engagement.